MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-document-sharing-onedrive.md

 - `OnUploadDocument(var DocumentSharing: Record "Document Sharing" temporary; var Handled: Boolean)` for uploading when the document to the service.

-For more information about the API, see [Document Sharing Module](https://github.com/microsoft/ALAppExtensions/blob/main/Modules/System/Document%20Sharing/README.md) in the microsoft/
+For more information about the API, see [Document Sharing Module](https://github.com/microsoft/BCApps/tree/main/src/System%20Application/App/Document%20Sharing) in the [BCApps repository](https://github.com/microsoft/BCApps)
-ALAppExtensions repo on GitHub.

 ## Base application